- Qualifications, Courses and Prospectuses

 Dr Peter Donelan - Topics in singularities and invariants of robot manipulators, including applications of singularity theory, Riemannian geometry and computational invariant theory (Masters and PhD level)

-Dr Noam Greenberg - Classical and higher computability theory (Masters, PhD) and Set theory (Masters level)
+A/Prof Noam Greenberg - Classical and higher computability theory (Masters, PhD) and Set theory (Masters level)

 Dr Byoung Du Kim - Number theory with focus on arithmetic geometry (Masters)